-2. Secondary hypothyroidism: L-thyroxin in individually adjusted doses (first correct the adrenocortical insufficiency).
-Increase the dose gradually, for instance, starting with 25 microg and titrating the dose up to 75 to 100 microg/d, based not on TSH levels but on the patient’s clinical condition and free thyroxin levels.
+2. Secondary hypothyroidism: L-thyroxine in individually adjusted doses (first correct the adrenocortical insufficiency).
+Increase the dose gradually, for instance, starting with 25 microg and titrating the dose up to 75 to 100 microg/d, based not on TSH levels but on the patient’s clinical condition and free thyroxine levels.

 1) Male patients:

 a) Not interested in fertility: Testosterone (IM testosterone enanthate 100 mg weekly or 200 mg every 2 weeks) or short-acting testosterone (topical gel 50 mg/d).

 b) Interested in fertility: Gonadotropins (LH and FSH) or gonadotropin-releasing hormone therapy.